John Joe Doyle

-John Joe "Goggles" Doyle (14 June 1906 – 11 August 2000) was an Irish hurler who played as a left corner-back for the Clare senior team.
+John Joe "Goggles" Doyle (14 June 1906 – 11 August 2000) was an Irish hurler who played as for the Clare senior team from 1926 to 1938.
+He was a left corner-back.

 Doyle made his first appearance for the team during the 1926 championship and was a regular member of the starting fifteen until his retirement after the 1938 championship.
 During that time he won one Munster medal.
 Doyle was an All-Ireland runner-up on one occasion.

-At club level Doyle is a six-time county club championship medalist with Newmarket-on-Fergus.
+At club level Doyle was a six-time county club championship medalist with Newmarket-on-Fergus.

+He was known as "Goggles" because of the goggles he designed and made to protect his glasses while hurling.
+They were made of bicycle spokes, medical bandages, and elastic.

 In retirement from playing Doyle was recognised as one of a number of the "greatest players never to have won an All-Ireland medal".
 In 1990 Doyle was presented with the GAA All-Time All-Star Award.

 Playing career

 Club

-‘Goggles’ Doyle played his club hurling with his local club in Newmarket-on-Fergus.
+'Goggles' Doyle played his club hurling with his local club in Newmarket-on-Fergus.
 He won his first senior county title in 1925, the first of a three-in-a-row for Newmarket.
 Doyle captured another set of back-to-back county medals in 1930 and 1931.
 He won his sixth and final county championship title in 1936.